IoTGuruLive/web-api-examples/README.md

-# WEB API example
+# WEB API examples

-In this page you can found a bunch of web API examples, implemented in pure HTML and JavaScript.
+In this page you can found a bunch of IoT Guru Cloud API examples, implemented in pure HTML and JavaScript.

 ## Simple chart example